appsocially/upil-site/docs/widgets/README.md

 ## Date

 The `date` widget allows users to select a date from a calendar.
 To use it in your script, use a `TEMPLATE date` entity.
+The user's input is saved as a Javascript Date object in the UPIL state.
 <br/>
 <br/>